andresfeliper3/MF_analysis/README.md

     py .\command.py graph_linear_repeats_genome --save true -name "Caenorhabditis elegans" -gcf GCF_000002985.6 -window_length 300000 -dir caenorhabditis_elegans

+### Graph repeats found linearly only in genes from the database
+Graph the repeats found with the linear algorithm ONLY IN GENES using a sequence path and results saved in the database.

+- --save: true (to save graphs)
+- -name: name of the organism to read it from yaml file.
+- -path: relative path to the sequence.
+- -window_length: window size for region analysis.
+- -dir: directory to save the graphs (organism_name).

+    py .\command.py graph_linear_in_genes_repeats_sequence --save true -name "Caenorhabditis elegans" -path resources/dna_sequences/caenorhabditis_elegans/chrI.fna -dir caenorhabditis_elegans

 ### Graph genes data
 #### Graph from .gtf file